 - track the effectiveness of our online marketing activity

-- collect statistical information to assist us and our partners to learn how customers use our and their products
+- collect statistical information to assist us and our partners to learn how customers use applicable products or services

 - the ability to view pages that are more relevant to you

 - overall efficiency of the website such as speed up your searches